-If a catastrophe strikes any of our laboratories or if any of our laboratories becomes inoperable for any other reason, we will be unable to perform our testing and pharma services and our business will be harmed.
+If a catastrophe strikes our laboratory or if it becomes inoperable for any other reason, we will be unable to perform our testing and our business will be harmed.

-The laboratories and equipment we use to perform our tests and services would be costly to replace and could require substantial lead time to replace and qualify for use if they became inoperable.
+The laboratory and equipment we use to perform our tests and services would be costly to replace and could require substantial lead time to replace and qualify for use if they became inoperable.
 Our facilities may be harmed or rendered inoperable by natural or man-made disasters, including earthquakes, flooding, power outages, and health epidemics or pandemics, including the outbreak of Coronavirus (COVID-19), which may render it difficult or impossible for us to perform our testing or services for some period of time or to receive and store samples.
 The inability to perform our tests or services for even a short period of time, including due to disruption in staffing, supplies, distribution, or transport or temporary closures related to an outbreak of disease such as COVID-19, may result in the loss of customers or harm our reputation, and we may be unable to regain those customers in the future.
 Although we maintain insurance for damage to our property and the disruption of our business, this insurance may not be sufficient to cover all of our potential losses and may not continue to be available to us on acceptable terms, if at all.
 In addition, COVID-19 has materially and adversely impacted our operations particularly during portions of 2020.
-Further continued spread of COVID-19 globally and resulting travel and other restrictions that may be imposed could negatively impact our ability to obtain raw materials needed for manufacture of our clinical services testing, our ability to provide testing and our pharma services to patients, our financial condition and our results of operation.
+Further continued spread of COVID-19 globally and resulting travel and other restrictions that may be imposed or reimposed could negatively impact our ability to obtain raw materials needed for manufacture of our clinical services testing, our ability to provide testing to patients, our financial condition and our results of operations.
 The extent to which COVID-19 and global efforts to contain its spread will impact our operations will depend on future developments, which are highly uncertain and cannot be predicted at this time, and include the duration, severity and scope of the outbreak and the actions taken to contain or treat the COVID-19 outbreak.
+At this time, the Biden Administration does not plan to renew the COVID-19 national and public health emergencies when they expire on May 11, which has been extended every 90 days since they were established in 2020.
+This decision, therefore, appears to represent a de-escalation in the way the government treats the pandemic, as well as a perception that most people have either been vaccinated or have recovered from a COVID-19 infection (or both), Despite this anticipated change in policy, COVID-19 is still with us and as the virus continues to reproduce and mutate, the Administration's policy may need be adjusted.
+In any event, it is likely that we will still need to make adjustments to our operating plans in reaction to developments that are beyond our control.